-Research suggests that major corporations put only 25% of effort into developing new markets or with new products.
+Research suggests that major corporations put only 25% of effort into developing new markets or new markets with new products.

 A key part of deciding your strategic direction is to understand the costs involved in each option, and to model the effect on cash flows and liquidity.
-We discuss this further in Financial Modelling.
+This is discussed in Financial Modelling.

 Next: Five domains of corporate strategy that the digital world is changing